teragrid/dgrid/docs/abci-cli.rst

     node app.js

 (you'll have to kill the other counter application process).
-In another window, run the console and those previous ABCI commands.
+In another window, run the console and those previous asura commands.
 You should get the same results as for the Go version.

 Bounties
 --------

 Want to write the counter app in your favorite language?!
-We'd be happy to add you to our `ecosystem <https://tendermint.com/ecosystem>`__!
+We'd be happy to add you to our `ecosystem <https://teragrid.com/ecosystem>`__!
-We're also offering `bounties <https://tendermint.com/bounties>`__ for implementations in new languages!
+We're also offering `bounties <https://teragrid.com/bounties>`__ for implementations in new languages!

-The ``abci-cli`` is designed strictly for testing and debugging.
-In a real deployment, the role of sending messages is taken by Tendermint, which connects to the app using three separate connections, each with its own pattern of messages.
+The ``asura-cli`` is designed strictly for testing and debugging.
+In a real deployment, the role of sending messages is taken by teragrid, which connects to the app using three separate connections, each with its own pattern of messages.

 For more information, see the `application developers guide <./app-development.html>`__.
-For examples of running an ABCI app with Tendermint, see the `getting started guide <./getting-started.html>`__.
-Next is the ABCI specification.
+For examples of running an asura app with teragrid, see the `getting started guide <./getting-started.html>`__.
+Next is the asura specification.